whistlechips/PlayControl/README.md

 <br>
 If changes are made and you prefer your customizations, use the Export button to save them to a JSON file so that the Import button can be used to restore them should anything happen.<br>

+### v1.2.6 Changes:
+Now using fb.GetFocusItem() in its own PlayControl helper function, instead of fb.GetNowPlaying() in a callback to utils.GetAlbumArtV2() to get the proper albumart, along with modification/addition of if() statements to select appropriate above function.

 ### v1.2.5 Changes:
 - Disabled `"utils.GetAlbumArtV2(fb.GetFocusItem(), 0)`".
 This does not allow showing art when initially starting FB2000 but finally kills the error that rises when a playing song/playlist is deleted.